Colonsay: Mesolithic food industry

 In 1995 evidence of large-scale Mesolithic nut shelling, some 8,000 years ago, was found in a midden pit at Staosnaig on the island's sheltered east coast, in a large, shallow pit full of the remains of hundreds of thousands of burned hazelnut shells.
 Hazelnuts have been found on other Mesolithic sites, but rarely in such quantities or concentrated in one pit.
 The nuts were radiocarbon dated to 7720±110 BP, which calibrates to c.
 6000 BCE.
-Similar sites in Britain and its dependencies are known only at Farnham in Surrey and Cass ny Hawin on the Isle of Man.
+Similar sites in Britain and its dependencies are known only at Farnham in Surrey and at Cass ny Hawin, near Ballasalla on the Isle of Man.

 This discovery gives an insight into communal activity and forward planning of the period.
 The nuts were harvested in a single year and pollen analysis suggests that the hazel trees were all cut down at the same time.
 The scale of the activity, unparalleled elsewhere in Scotland, and the lack of large game on the island, suggests that Colonsay's inhabitants were largely vegetarian.
 The pit was originally on a beach close to the shore, and there were two smaller stone-lined pits, whose function remains obscure, a hearth, and a second cluster of pits.

 Early history

 There are a variety of ruined hill forts on the island such as Dùn Cholla and Dùn Meadhonach.
-The eighth century Riasg Buidhe Cross has been re-erected in the gardens of Colonsay House.
+The 8th-century Riasg Buidhe Cross has been re-erected in the gardens of Colonsay House.
 St Cathan's Chapel may date from the 14th century.
-The ruins of the Chapel of St. Mary are little more than foundations and may date to an even earlier period. in 1549 Dean Monro wrote that Colonsay was "seven myle lange from the northeist to the southwest, with twa myle bredthe, ane fertile ile guid for quhit fishing.
+The ruins of the Chapel of St Mary are little more than foundations and may date to an even earlier period. in 1549 Dean Monro wrote that Colonsay was "seven myle lange from the northeist to the southwest, with twa myle bredthe, ane fertile ile guid for quhit fishing.
 It hath ane paroch kirke.
 This ile is bruikit be ane gentle capitane, callit M’Duffyhe, and pertened of auld to Clandonald of Kyntyre."

 A Viking grave at Kiloran Bay, including a boat and silver burial goods, was discovered in 1882 on land belonging to John MacNeil.